 The Queensland Reds Indigenous Program (QRIP) was established in 2010.
-Initially delivered into the Mornington Island and Doomadgee communities, the program has continued to expand and now delivers state-wide to encompass the additional communities of Yarrabah, Woorabinda and Cherbourg as well as significant program delivery within our urban areas.
+Initially delivered into the Mornington Island and Doomadgee communities, the program has continued to expand and now delivers state-wide to encompass the remote communities of Yarrabah, Woorabinda, Cherbourg, Lockhart River and Pormpuraaw as well as significant program delivery within our urban areas.

-Closely aligned to the Closing the Gap commitment by all Australian governments to improve the lives of Indigenous Australians, and in particular provide a better future for Indigenous children, the QRIP charter is “to support and encourage young Indigenous Queenslanders to stay in school, seek employment and further training and as a result become a leader within their community”.
+Closely aligned to the Closing the Gap commitment by the Federal Government to improve the lives of Indigenous Australians, in particular providing a better future for Aboriginal and Torres Strait Islander children, QRIP was developed with a charter ’to support and encourage young Indigenous Queenslanders to stay in school, seek employment and further training and as a result become a leader within their community’.

-Using Qld Rugby Union staff in program delivery and the St.George Queensland Reds players, brand and corporate notebook for incentives and opportunities, the QRIP is built on the values of:
+Using Queensland Rugby Union staff in program delivery and the St.George Queensland Reds players, brand and corporate notebook for inspiration, aspiration and to unlock opportunities, the QRIP is built on the values of:

-With a whole of business approach within the organisation and a “crayon to career” program delivery, the QRIP structure ensures we are delivering to the betterment of a generation of people.
+With an identified focus on a ‘crayon to career’ program, the QRIP structure ensures we are delivering to the betterment of a generation of people.
+This is achieved through:

 28/5/2014 - St.George Queensland Reds team to play Highlanders at Suncorp Stadium (Indigenous Round)